 In Drenthe you won't find many big cities.
 Small, cozy (green) villages are abundant.
 The largest and most noteworthy cities in the province are Assen, Emmen, Hoogeveen and Meppel.
 Here you can visit the TT-circuit, the Drents Museum, the Wildlands Adventure Zoo Emmen and - for lovers of history and history - the Remembrance Centre at Camp Westerbork.
 For lovers of cycling and hiking there is also plenty to do in Drenthe.
 Throughout the province are well paved routes, also for mountain bikers and riders.

 In the 19th century many canals were built in Drenthe, because the rivers and streams were too narrow for the canal and for the removal of peat.
 Nowadays these canals are mainly used for fishing and for canoeing and boating.
 Sometimes this is even possible directly from your holiday home or holiday park!
 Going out with the children?
-Then visit a sheepfold or climb the lookout towers in one of the three national parks, about which you can read more below.
+Then visit a sheepfold or climb the lookout towers in one of the three national parks.

-In the province you will also find the National Park Dwingelderveld.
-Because the Dwingelderveld is the largest wet heathland area in western Europe and because there are special centuries-old cart tracks to be found, it was declared a Natura 2000 area.
-Various grazers are used to keep the vegetation in check on the enormous heathland and around the many fens.
-Think of Drenthe sheep herds, traditional Dutch cows and impressive Scottish highlanders.
-Just like the Drents-Friese Wold, the Dwingelderveld also has a visitor centre.
-This centre is located near Ruinen and is managed by Natuurmonumenten.
+As the Dwingelderveld is the largest wet heathland region in West Europe and centuries-old cart trails can be found, it was declared a Natura 2000 area.
+Various grazers are used to keep the vegetation in check in the huge heathland and around many fens.
+Many sheep herds, traditional Dutch cows, and impressive Scottish highlanders can also be seen more often.
+Like the Drents-Friese Wold, the Dwingelderveld National Park also has a tourist center of entertaining visitors from all over the world.
+This center is situated near Ruinen and is governed by Natuurmonumenten.